ranja-sarkar/Time_series/README.md

 A time series is a set of data points (indexed in time), and is most commonly a sequence of successive equally spaced out points in time.

 Time-series data can be continuous → ordinary differential equations (ODEs) and stochastic differential equations (SDEs) are continuous-time models.
-In the figure below, the horizon or period of forecast is 3 days and there'e 80% confidence in the forecasts.
+In the figure below, the horizon or period of forecast is 3 days and we've 80% **confidence in the forecasts**.

 ![tt](https://github.com/user-attachments/assets/45d93530-4c6e-4819-b430-d05d175aaa5a)